Azure SQL Database Hyperscale FAQ

 Does the system do intelligent load balancing of the read workload

-No. A connection with read-only intent is redirected to an arbitrary Read Scale-out replica.
+No. A new connection with read-only intent is redirected to an arbitrary Read Scale-out replica.

 Can I scale up/down the secondary compute replicas independently of the primary replica